siri1111-creator/bot-darkwar-survival/readme.md

 ## Features
 - **Auto-Attack Routine**: Automatically searches for zombies on the map, clicks to rally/attack, and sends troops.
 - **Energy Checking**: Monitors the energy bar to check if there is enough energy to launch an attack.
-- **Auto-Recovery**: Recovers from stuck states by clicking empty ground or navigating back.
+- **Auto-Recovery**: Recovers from stuck states by navigating back, opening the world map, or analyzing the screen to click on empty green ground.
 - **Auto-Energy Replenishment**: Uses energy items when energy is low.

 ## Requirements